- About Us

 Spend some personal and communal reflection time growing in awareness and responsiveness to the pleas of Pope Francis and other spiritual leaders: to experience God’s presence in creation and to care for our sacred, common home.

-Participants will focus on exploring the three moments of the Laudato Si Retreat, developed by the Global Catholic Climate Movement: 1-Hearing Creation’s Song; 2-Hearing Creation’s Cry; 3-Responding with Hope and Action in our Process of Ecological Conversion.
+You will focus on exploring the three moments of the Laudato Si Retreat, developed by the Global Catholic Climate Movement: 1-Hearing Creation’s Song; 2-Hearing Creation’s Cry; 3-Responding with Hope and Action in our Process of Ecological Conversion.
 This is based on Pope Francis’ encyclical Laudato Si.

-This semi-silent retreat includes ample time in our beautiful natural surroundings to walk the trails and the Labyrinth, and to sit, swim and bond with God in all beings.
+This semi-silent retreat includes ample time in our beautiful natural surroundings to walk the trails and the Labyrinth, and to sit, swim, contemplate, and bond with God in all beings.

 Presenters: Nancy Erts, OP and Carol DeAngelo, SC